Q: #186. What is glorification?

 (Phil 1:6) being confident of this very thing, that He which hath begun a good work in you (at justification) will perform it until the day of Jesus Christ (His 2nd coming)

-If you aren't a Christian, please go to the Plan of Salvation link so that this promise, and the joy of an eternity in Heaven with the Lord in a glorified body can be yours.
+If you aren’t a Christian, please go here so that this promise, and the joy of an eternity in Heaven with the Lord in a glorified body can be yours.